LSC joins Equifax data breach lawsuit

 On October 4, 2017, a class action lawsuit was filed in federal court in Georgia by CUNA and several financial institutions against Equifax based on the data breach.
 LSC and SCU now join that lawsuit as plaintiffs.
 The complaint filed in that case can be accessed here.

 If you would like more information about the Equifax class action lawsuit or are interested in joining the lawsuit as a party plaintiff, please contact Katherine Schnack in LSC’s Legal Department at 630-983-3409 or Katherine.Schnack@lsc.net.

 LSC® is a credit union service organization offering a wide array of products and services and is dedicated to helping credit unions compete.
 Its experience and expertise in all areas from card programs and customer service to education and legal advocacy, as a corporate partner of the Illinois Credit Union League, has made LSC a key support provider in the credit union movement.
-Its products include credit, debit, pre-paid debit, portfolio development assistance, ATM services, mobile applications, and debt collection.
+Its products include credit and debit programs, pre-paid debit cards, portfolio development consulting, Agent credit card programs, ATM services, and debt collection.
 It serves more than 2,300 credit unions in 50 states.
-More information can be found at: http://www.lsc.net
+More information can be found at: http://www.lsc.net.